Bidding combinatorial games: The first fundamental theorem of bidding play

-Let us begin by proving that, for every game $G$, our variation using (b) and (ii) has pure strategy subgame perfect bidding equilibria.
-From now on, we will study the variation using (b) and (ii).
+Let us begin by proving that, for every game $G$, our variation (b) together with (ii) has pure strategy subgame perfect bidding equilibria.

 \begin{thm}[First Fundamental Theorem] Consider the bidding convention where the tie-breaking marker may be included in a bid.
-For any game $(\tb, G,\tilde p)$ there is a pure strategy subgame perfect equilibrium, computed by standard backward induction. \end{thm} \begin{proof} Suppose without loss of generality that Left holds the marker.
-A terminal game $G=\cg{\nil}{\nil}$ has a pure strategy equilibrium; a player that holds the marker but does not have any option loses when the other player bids $0$.
-This holds also for the terminal games $G=\cg{\cdot}{\nil}$ or $G=\cg{\nil}{\cdot}$, when Right and Left does not have any option, respectively.
+For any game $(\tb, G,\tilde p)$ there is a pure strategy subgame perfect equilibrium (PSPE), computed by standard backward induction. \end{thm} \begin{proof} A terminal game $G=\cg{\nil}{\nil}$ has a pure strategy equilibrium; a player who holds the marker but does not have any option loses when the other player bids $0$.

 Suppose that $(G,\tilde p)$ is non-terminal.
 By induction, we may assume that each option is in a pure strategy subgame perfect equilibrium.